 As Canada goose populations and conflicts with agricultural crops increased across South Dakota, the focus of research shifted from basic biological information to evaluating agricultural damage by Canada geese and evaluating methods to minimize this damage.
 Flann (1999) investigated Canada goose depredation abatement techniques including vegetative barriers and goose food plots.
 Alfalfa vegetative barriers proved ineffective at deterring Canada goose movements into adjacent agricultural fields while mowed wheat and barley food plots were utilized by Canada geese.
 Digestibility of a variety of forages including soybeans, wheat, barley, and Kentucky bluegrass were determined in captive trials with soybeans having the highest nutritive value.
 Radtke (2008), (Radtke and Dieter 2011) analyzed crop damage from Canada geese in eastern South Dakota.
 Mean damaged area for control fields was significantly higher (1.23 ha) than in fields where damage abatement techniques were employed (0.2 ha).
 Radtke (2008), (Radtke and Dieter 2010) found that geese selected fields close to water, with sparse vegetation allowing access to agricultural fields.

 Warner (2013) evaluated several foliar sprays for use as a Canada goose grazing deterrent on soybeans.
-Several commercial avian deterrents were tested with anthraginone demonstrating effective deterrence for Canada geese.
-Geese spent more time feeding in control fields when compared to fields sprayed with anthraginone.
-Crop damage was significantly higher on control fields compared to anthraginone treated fields (Dieter 2014).
+Several commercial avian deterrents were tested with anthraqinone demonstrating effective deterrence for Canada geese.
+Geese spent more time feeding in control fields when compared to fields sprayed with anthraqinone.
+Crop damage was significantly higher on control fields compared to anthraqinone treated fields (Dieter 2014).
+Werner et al 2019 also showed promising research for foliar applied anthraqinone on soybeans, suggesting that a 73-meter strip of chemical applied at 70% emergence can protect soybeans from Canada goose damage.